sideneckx/phthphat/README.md

 ### About me
 - I have one year++ working in native Swift iOS development
-- My other skill is Typescript, ReactJS, NodeJs, Graphql
+- My other skill: Golang, ReactJS/NextJS, Flutter
-- More about me, checkout [my profile](https://phthphat.com/about)

 <!--
 **phthphat/phthphat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.